The University of Edinburgh, founded in 1583, is the sixth oldest university in the English-speaking world.

 Since then many more Americans, British and countless other nationalities have graduated from the university.

-Among the most notable are David Hume, writer, philosopher, religious sceptic and towering figure of the Scottish Enlightenment and Robert Louis Stevenson who delighted readers with tales of Treasure Island and Kidnapped.
+Among the most notable is David Hume, a writer, philosopher, religious sceptic and a towering figure of the Scottish Enlightenment.

 Graham also suggested that another reason for its popularity was that by this time most of the students lived outside the university campus, “in the town with its attendant pleasures of drink and female company.”